rdemarta/TWEB_VuejsXDeezer/README.md

 # About

 This is an exercice made during the TWEB course at HEIG-VD in 2020.
-The goal was to learn Vue.js and and to work with an external API, in this case Deezer's API.
+The goal was to learn Vue.js and to work with an external API, in this case Deezer's API.

 > In this exercise, you'll practice with Vue.js, Vue Router, and Vuex by building a music player web application.
 The application will fetch Data from [Deezer Simple API](https://developers.deezer.com/api) and use the [HTML audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) to play tracks in the browser.
 Here is an illustration of how your app could look like: